Mobile menu toggle

 Photo: Rajesh Pandey/Cult of Mac

-The front of the FusionDock Ultra is packed with ports.
-They are all neatly arranged and labeled, though.
+The front of the FusionDock Ultra features loads of ports, all neatly arranged and labeled.
 The USB-C ports are grouped logically, while the SD and microSD card slots and headphone jack sit off to one side for quick access.
-Likewise, the back is equally packed but well organized.
+Likewise, the back is equally packed but well-organized.

 Like almost every other Thunderbolt dock, there’s no integrated power supply here.
-Yet, iVanky’s Ultra dock is on the larger side, which is understandable given the array of ports and hardware it packs.
+Yet, iVanky’s Ultra dock is on the larger side, which is understandable given the array of ports and hardware.

-The bundled 240W power supply features a relatively manageable size.
+The bundled 240W power supply is a relatively manageable size.
 That’s largely down to its 240W power output, not any clever design from iVanky.

 Compatibility and support